-If 2020 has done anything in the church, it’s brought out some of the craziest ideas about every catastrophe and polarizing event we’ve been struck with.
-Most commonly, 2020 has brought up more frequent discussion among Christians regarding eschatology or theories about the “end times”.
+If the last couple of years have done anything in the church, it’s brought out some of the craziest ideas about every catastrophe and polarizing event we’ve been struck with.
+Most commonly, these years has brought up more frequent discussion among Christians regarding eschatology or theories about the “end times”.

 If you’re a pastor I’ll bet you regularly have at least one random person telling you their newest “prophecy” about what’s to come in the form of: “God told me…,” “I had a dream…,” or “I heard from a preacher about…”.
 In my time pastoring a church, I’ve noticed most people assume a view of the end times by osmosis.
 For the American church, it is a very cursory understanding of dispensationalism.
 After discussing with a leader in our church that there were other views out there that didn’t involve a rapture or a literal seven year tribulation, he responded, “I never knew there were other views”.

 In times of uncertainty and chaos (like 2020-2022), where our hope truly lies is brought to the forefront.
 Any hope not grounded in Christ and our assurances in him can become all-consuming.
 When this happens, it’s important as a pastor to help people keep eschatology in its rightful place.

 Eschatology is a doctrine of secondary importance – you can have a different view of how Jesus will make all things new (Rev 21:5) and still be faithfully orthodox in your beliefs.
 If you are pastoring people towards a more robust eschatology and a less robust Christology you’re putting the cart before the horse.
 There is one thing that unites different orthodox views of the end times and that is the ultimate victory of Jesus over the sinful and broken world we inhabit and our place with him.